mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

+# TODO
+* implement EffectManager as a decorator "manager" that is able to apply decorator to all classes
+* Discuss observer pattern for MVC
+* discuss on where to put Scorer

 # Open problems
 * How to implement actionHandler pairings with actionSpace
 	- we could instantiate an actionHandler for each actionSpace,